Chris Barling, chairman of ecommerce and EPOS specialist SellerDeck, provides his eight top tips for protecting your brand when you do business online

 4. Keep out the hackers

 One of the most common and easiest types of hack uses a dictionary to try to guess your FTP password.
 Make sure your password is not a single word in the dictionary.
-Make sure it is not easy to guess or written anywhere a disgruntled employee could find it.
-And if anyone who knows it leaves, change it straight away.
+Make sure it is not easy to guess or stored anywhere an unauthorised person could find it.
+And if anyone who knows it leaves your company, change it straight away.
 If you manage your domain name through an online control panel, treat that in the same way.

 Most important of all, use a secure ecommerce package for your online ordering, so that credit card details will be held in an encrypted format.
 That way, even if your site gets hacked, at least your customers will be safe and your online sales won't be affected.
 That way, your reputation will be relatively untarnished.